 - 4 eggs

 - 1/2 teaspoon salt

 - 4 Tbs melted butter

-Preheat the muffin tin in the oven for 5 minutes.
+Preheat to the oven to 375.
+Place the muffin tin in the oven for 5 minutes.
 Brush the cups and the top surface generously with melted butter.

 Fill each muffin hole 2/3 full with batter.
 Work quickly so the tins stays hot.
 Place in oven.